pyos/ambilight/README.md

 **No lights**: check the wiring, especially that there is in fact enough power for LEDs.

-**Weird lights**: check the wiring, especially that the ground is shared.
+**Weird lights**: check the wiring, especially that the ground is shared and that the voltage is stable.
 If using WS2812 or similar, make sure the Arduino is in 20MHz mode (16MHz would probably break the timings).

 **Red lights in the middle of the extra strip, nothing otherwise**: check connection to PC; try changing the serial port number.